qytela/laravel-example-api-best-pratice/resources/docs/1.0/groupable-trait.md

 ---

-> {warning.fa fa-info-circle} If you want use this function, make sure you already define `groups` relation.
+> {warning.fa fa-info-circle} If you want use this method, make sure you already define `groups` relation.

 Example on `Article` model